 - A small amount of oil may be left in the oil pan.

 Well, it all comes down to performance and cost.
 Synthetic is the better oil but is also more expensive.
 Although if you wait till it comes on sale you can pick up some good bargains.

 You will need a few things to start your job.

 - Drip tray if you don’t have a vacuum pump

-- Dipstick oil change pump either manual or auto.
+- Dipstick oil change pumps either manual or auto.

-- Around 4 litres of oil depending on vehicle type
+- Around 4 liters of oil depending on vehicle type

 - Oil filter wrench and New oil filter